Eric Lebson

 Chief Strategy Officer

-Starting in the mid-2010s, Eric began working on a pro bono basis with the families of Americans held hostage and wrongfully detained to do three things: (1) help them understand the situation – what entity is responsible, the politics of where the person is being held, and the U.S. policy considerations; (2) chart a proactive strategy; and (3) execute the plan – prepare them to speak with media and government officials, develop research and arguments to help advance the family’s goal, and work with third parties to make progress.
+Starting in the mid-2010s, Eric began working on a pro bono basis with the families of Americans held hostage and wrongfully detained to do three things: (1) help them understand the situation – what entity is responsible, the politics of where the person is being held, and U.S. policy considerations; (2) chart a proactive strategy; and (3) execute a plan – prepare them to speak with media and government officials, develop research and arguments to help advance the family’s goal, and work with third parties to make progress.